 Law firm urges dental practices to obtain the right level of insurance as new judgment holds owner ’vicariously liable’ for negligence as opposed to the dentists involved

-A recent landmark judgment, Breakbury v Croad, will have major implications for insurance in the dental profession moving forward, as practice owners now need to be insured for vicarious liability claims.
+A recent landmark judgment, Breakingbury v Croad, will have major implications for insurance in the dental profession moving forward, as practice owners now need to be insured for vicarious liability claims.

 The judgment, approved last week by Cardiff County Court, saw a former NHS dental practice owner held “vicariously liable” for the negligence of associate dentists working at his practice - the judgment found that the practice owner had a non-delegable duty of care for NHS patients when regarding alleged mistreatment.

-In Breakbury v Croad, three dentists were allegedly responsible for negligent treatment relating to dental bridgework.
+In Breakingbury v Croad, three dentists were allegedly responsible for negligent treatment relating to dental bridgework.

 The patient’s dental negligence claim is being handled by specialist solicitors The Dental Law Partnership (DLP).